WHO WE ARE

 This Personal Data is required by us to enable us to provide our service to you.
 If you do not provide the Personal Data we ask for; this may delay or prevent us from being able to provide our service to you.

-Information and data may be held at various locations and on various mediums including our offices; by authorised third parties, service providers connected to our services to you; in our e-mail systems; storage providers of our files; accounts and case managements systems.
+Information and data may be held at various locations and on various mediums including our offices; by authorised third parties, service providers connected to our services to you; in our e-mail systems; storage providers of our files; accounts and case management systems.

 HOW LONG YOUR PERSONAL INFORMATION WILL BE KEPT

-We will hold the information identified above for longer of the period that we are required to retain this information by applicable UK Tax Law (currently 6 years) and the period for which we are required by the regulator of our Insolvency services, to retain a copy of your file containing such information.
+We will hold the information identified above for longer of the period that we are required to retain this information by applicable UK Tax Law (currently 6 years) and the period for which we are required by the regulator of our insolvency services, to retain a copy of your file containing such information.
 This is normally 6 years from completion of your matter.